isabelladegen/corrclust-validation/docs/algorithm_evaluation.md

 ## 3. Calculating Evaluation Measures

-To map an algorithm's clusters to ground truth and calculate metrics you can use our class [algorithm_evaluation.py](https://github.com/isabelladegen/corrclust-validation/blob/main/src/use_case/algorithm_evaluation.py)
+To map an algorithm's clusters to ground truth and calculate performance measures you can use our class [algorithm_evaluation.py](https://github.com/isabelladegen/corrclust-validation/blob/main/src/use_case/algorithm_evaluation.py)
 ```python
 from src.use_case.algorithm_evaluation import AlgorithmEvaluation